PhoenixInvertigo/cars-and-drivers/README.md

 @EqualsAndHashCode //this creates a .equals() and .hashCode() method for your class, allowing objects to be compared by their values instead of their memory locations
 @Data //this is equivalent to @Getter, @Setter, @RequiredArgsConstructor, @ToString, and @EqualsAndHashCode all at once
 ```
+While you're typing this annotation, the option to import them will appear in a dropdown list.
+Type part of the annotation, then hit enter to both autocomplete the annotation and add the required import statement.

 I can simply use these annotations to remove boilerplate code and reduce it to this: